 You should not disclose information about an identifiable third party (who is not a healthcare professional involved in the patient’s care) that may be contained in your patient’s records, without their consent, unless it is reasonable in all the circumstances.

-If you have any concerns about disclosing information, you should contact MPS.
+If you have any concerns about disclosing information, you should contact Medical Protection.

 Disclosures required by statute